 - Head over to the Lambda function and replace the DB host URL, username, and password with the actual values you set up when creating the RDS Serverless DB.

-- Once you’re done, click Save in the top right corner.
+- Once you’re done, click Deploy in the top right corner.

 - Create Test Event for Lambda

 - In the Lambda function properties, go to the top right corner, click on Configure test event, and create a new test event to test your Lambda function.

 - Keep the Hello World template selected, give your test event a name, and replace the test event body with

 - Click Create.

 - Test Your Lambda and Aurora RDS Serverless DB Integration Using PyMySQL

 - Ensure your RDS Serverless database is in the available state.
 You can do that by heading to RDS and checking the status against your DB.

 - On the Lambda properties page for your function, make sure your test event in the top right corner is selected and hit Test.
 You should get a successful execution log and output of the SQL query embedded within the code.